 Reliable identification is also a basic element for airspace and traffic management, be it UTMS, LAANC, eID mandatory zones (IMZ), or a safe integration into current airspace used by and shared with manned aviation.
 Electronic identification is a key pillar in SESAR’s U-space foundation services.

-The open FLARM UAS eID standard (download) builds on the proven FLARM protocol layers with over 35.000 installations in manned aircraft worldwide, implements key requirements in the upcoming EASA, FAA and national regulations, and is influenced by the draft Eurocontrol Asterix Part 29 Category 129 standard.
+The open FLARM UAS eID standard (contact us for a free copy) builds on the proven FLARM protocol layers with over 40,000 installations in manned aircraft worldwide, implements key requirements in the upcoming EASA, FAA and national regulations, and is influenced by the draft Eurocontrol Asterix Part 29 Category 129 standard.
 It is designed to be simple to implement, cheap to build, and easy to test.
 Manufacturers can use existing radio hardware, or inexpensively add the required COTS hardware to start using the standard.
 The implementation of this standard does neither require a license from or a royalty to FLARM Technology Ltd.

 Send us an mail request to reserve a 4-character manufacturer ID, and give a list of several codes with your priority.
 To ease implementation and allow faster time-to-market, we commercially offer reference implementations, and other services.
 Contact us if interested, and be specific and detailed enough about your needs.